MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2015-10-18-how-azure-active-directory-connect-syncs-passwords.md

     - Security
 ---

 Many people have asked me about the&nbsp;security implications of&nbsp;synchronizing passwords from&nbsp;Active Directory to&nbsp;Azure Active Directory using the&nbsp;[Azure AD Connect](https://www.microsoft.com/en-us/download/details.aspx?id=47594) tool.
-Although&nbsp;there is&nbsp;an&nbsp;article on Technet that&nbsp;[claims](https://learn.microsoft.com/en-us/azure/active-directory/hybrid/whatis-phs) that&nbsp;the&nbsp;passwords are synced in&nbsp;a&nbsp;very secure hashed form&nbsp;that&nbsp;cannot be&nbsp;misused for&nbsp;authentication against the&nbsp;on-premise Active Directory, it&nbsp;lacks any detail about the&nbsp;exact information being sent to&nbsp;Microsoft’s servers.
+Although&nbsp;there is&nbsp;an&nbsp;article on Technet that&nbsp;[claims](https://learn.microsoft.com/en-us/azure/active-directory/hybrid/whatis-phs) that&nbsp;the&nbsp;passwords are&nbsp;synced in&nbsp;a&nbsp;very secure hashed form&nbsp;that&nbsp;cannot be&nbsp;misused for&nbsp;authentication against the&nbsp;on-premise Active Directory, it&nbsp;lacks any detail about the&nbsp;exact information being sent to&nbsp;Microsoft’s servers.

 A [post](https://techcommunity.microsoft.com/t5/microsoft-entra-azure-ad-blog/aad-password-sync-encryption-and-fips-compliance/ba-p/243709) at the&nbsp;Active Directory Team Blog hints that&nbsp;the&nbsp;Password Sync agent retrieves pre-existing password hashes from&nbsp;AD and&nbsp;secures them by&nbsp;re-hashing them using SHA256 hash per [RFC 2898](https://www.ietf.org/rfc/rfc2898.txt) (aka PBKDF2) before&nbsp;uploading them to&nbsp;the&nbsp;cloud.
-This&nbsp;sheds some&nbsp;light on the&nbsp;functionality, but&nbsp;some&nbsp;important implementation details are still missing, including the&nbsp;number of&nbsp;SHA256 iterations, salt length and&nbsp;the&nbsp;type of&nbsp;hash that&nbsp;is&nbsp;extracted from&nbsp;AD.
+This&nbsp;sheds some&nbsp;light on the&nbsp;functionality, but&nbsp;some&nbsp;important implementation details are&nbsp;still missing, including the&nbsp;number of&nbsp;SHA256 iterations, salt length and&nbsp;the&nbsp;type of&nbsp;hash that&nbsp;is&nbsp;extracted from&nbsp;AD.
 Some&nbsp;[research](https://www.cogmotive.com/blog/office-365-tips/how-secure-is-dirsync-with-password-synchronisation) on this&nbsp;topic has been done by&nbsp;Alan Byrne, but&nbsp;it&nbsp;is&nbsp;inconclusive.
 Therefore, I&nbsp;have decided to&nbsp;do&nbsp;my own research and&nbsp;to&nbsp;share my results.

 <!--more-->